-Speaking for myself, it was powerful for me to explore who I am and to be more aware of my identity.
+Speaking for myself, it was powerful to explore who I am and become more aware of my identity.
 What is my race?
 What is my gender, what is my socioeconomic status, what is my language or country of origin, what is my immigration status, and what power do all of those give me?
-What unearned benefits do I get from each of my identity markers and where am I targeted?
+What unearned benefits do I get from each of my identity markers, and where am I targeted?

-I was in a recent session where we talked about the Brown v.
+In a recent session, we talked about the Brown v.
 Board of Education decision and that while the desegregation decision was essential, hundreds of thousands of Black teachers were fired to make room for other teachers in predominantly Black schools.
-Historically speaking, this was set in motion a very long time ago, and not for just Black teachers.
+Historically, this was set in motion a long time ago, not for just Black teachers.

 Leaders of districts can take an honest, data-driven, historical approach to consider how we got to the point where we are.
 Look at exit interviews for why people have left.
 Was it for economic reasons?
 Was it conditions at schools?
 Was it because the way people were treated was out of line with their own values?
 Let’s get honest about why we’re here.
 I believe these are tough conversations that many districts are already having and are inviting their communities to have as well.

 Second, leaders could address the reality that white dominant culture is pervasive throughout the entire country.
 It’s the unquestioned norm.
 I can’t speak for all people of color, but for myself, I feel safer in an environment where I’m not the only one who has to think about race, and I’m not the only one who has to attend professional development on how to bring equity into the classroom.
 I shouldn’t be the only one who has to reflect all the time.